e71828/dev_test/Wafer.md

 # share folders

 We assign the disk `D` as the public disk, which meanss everyone in the `LAN` can fetch or push files.
-More cconvenient than `Git.`
+More convenient than `Git.`

 ## how to achievement
 1. Rename the disk `本地磁盘(D:)` to`Share`.